Senate confirms Alex Acosta as Trump’s secretary of labor

 Thursday’s vote marks the fourth time Acosta has been confirmed for the Senate.

 Democrats and most labor groups were mostly muted in their response to Acosta’s nomination.
 At his confirmation hearing, Democratic Sens.
-Patty Murray of Washington State and Elizabeth Warren of Massachusetts hammered Acosta for answers on a selection of issues important to labor and whether Acosta would cave to political pressure from Trump.
+Patty Murray of Washington and Warren hammered Acosta for answers on a selection of issues important to labor and whether Acosta would cave to political pressure from Trump.
 Acosta refused to answer the policy questions until he’s confirmed, and he vowed to be an independent and fair voice for workers.
-Both senators said they had great concerns, and both were expected to vote no.
+Both senators said they had great concerns, and both voted no.

 Our standard can’t be `not Puzder,”‘ Murray said Wednesday on the Senate floor.